Inclusive Design Workshop

-The British Council Portugal invited designers to join a design team to work with artists with disabilities from Fundacao LIGA Studios to develop a series of images to commemorate the British Council's 80th Anniversary.
+The British Council Portugal invited international designers to join a design team to work with artists with special needs from Fundacao LIGA Studios.
+The idea was to develop a series of images to commemorate the British Council's 80th Anniversary.

-Designers will work with the supervision and advice of Tokyo-based British Designer Laila Cassim - who has significant experience in this area of inclusive art and design practice.
+We chose Tokyo-based British Designer Laila Cassim to supervise and advise the designers.
+Laila has significant experience in this area of inclusive art and design practice.

 Our work in audio description and accessibility in Portugal

 Many people think that the visually impaired have no interest in visiting exhibitions or attending shows and performances.
 The truth is that the interest exists, the practice as well, but often the experience as complete as it could be because of the absence of audio description.

 Course: Introduction to audio description techniques – March 2016